L2TP Server Configuration¶

 Decides between PAP, CHAP, or MS-CHAPv2 authentication for users.
 Support for this can vary from client to client and it may also depend on the RADIUS server as well.
 The CHAP based types are more secure, but PAP is more widely compatible.

 Users may be authenticated from the local user database, or via an external RADIUS server.
-This can be used to authenticate L2TP users from Microsoft Active Directory (see RADIUS Authentication with Windows Server) as well as numerous other RADIUS capable servers.
+This can be used to authenticate L2TP users from Microsoft Active Directory (see Authenticating from Active Directory using RADIUS/NPS) as well as numerous other RADIUS capable servers.

 If using RADIUS, check the Use a RADIUS server for authentication box and fill in the RADIUS server and shared secret.
-A second RADIUS server can also be added in case the first one fails.
 For authentication using the local user database, leave that box unchecked.
 Users must be added manually on the Users tab of the VPN > L2TP screen unless using RADIUS.
 See Adding Users below for more details on the built-in authentication system.

 Save changes to start L2TP server¶